Configurations

 annotations.taxon Object containing details about taxon annotations.

-annotations.taxon.annotated Boolean flag indicating if taxons are annotated.
+annotations.taxon.annotated Boolean flag indicating if taxons are annotated in the corpus.

-annotations.time Boolean flag indicating if temporal expressions are annotated.
+annotations.scope Boolean flag indicating if negation or modality scopes are annotated.

-annotations.wikipediaLink Boolean flag indicating if Wikipedia links are included.
+annotations.unifiedTopic Boolean flag indicating if unified topic annotations (global thematic categories) are included.

-other Object containing additional properties related to the corpus.
+other Object containing additional corpus-related properties.
 The following flags require the setup of the RAG-Service.

-other.includeKeywordDistribution Boolean flag indicating if keyword distribution data is included.
-If enabled, the Corpus-Importer will create and cache those upon import.
+other.includeKeywordDistribution Boolean flag indicating if keyword distribution data should be generated and cached upon import.

-other.enableEmbeddings Boolean flag indicating if embeddings should be enabled.
-If enabled, the Corpus-Importer will create and cache those upon import.
+other.enableEmbeddings Boolean flag indicating if embeddings (vector representations of texts) should be created and cached upon import.

-other.enableRAGBot Boolean flag indicating if the RAGBot feature should be enabled.
+other.enableRAGBot Boolean flag indicating if the RAGBot feature (retrieval-augmented chatbot for corpus interaction) should be enabled.

 Common Configuration